HarpersDad/CharacterStats/README.md

 <h2>Issues</h2>

-- none known at the moment
+- new characters do not get the correct gear when created in some instances.<br>